wp-plugins/schreikasten/readme.txt

 9. 'Right now' widget in dashboard with Schreikasten's data.

 == Changelog ==

+= 0.14.9 =
+* Solved bug with WP 3.0.5.
+* Solved bug with 'Delete All Spam' button.

 = 0.14.8 =
 * New feature: max number of comments a user can senad each day.